oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

 ### Shuffle

-There is no equivalent primitive API In cuDNN for Shuffle.
+There is no equivalent primitive API in cuDNN for Shuffle.